-In Oregon there are over 40 haulout sites (Brown et al. 2005) while in California, over 500 harbor seal haulout sites are widely distributed along the mortality due to commercial fisheries is presented in some cases mainland and offshore islands, and include rocky shores, beaches and intertidal sandbars (Lowry et al. 2005).
+In Oregon there are over 40 haulout sites (Brown et al. 2005), while in California, over 500 harbor seal haulout sites are widely distributed along the mainland and offshore islands, and include rocky shores, beaches and intertidal sandbars (Lowry et al. 2005).
 Harbor seals mate at sea, and females give birth during the spring and summer, although, the pupping season varies with latitude.
 Pups are nursed for an average of 24 days and are ready to swim minutes after being born.
 Harbor seal pupping takes place at many locations, and rookery size varies from a few pups to many hundreds of pups.
 Pupping generally occurs between March and June, and molting occurs between May and July.